A Guided Climbing Experience

-Via Ferrata means “Iron Path,” originating from the metal ladders and cables used by the Italian military in WWI to ascend and traverse steep rock and mountain terrain.
+Via Ferrata means “Iron Path,” originating from the metal ladders and cables used by mountain troops in WWI to ascend and traverse steep rock and mountain terrain.
 Via ferratas are an extremely popular sport in the European Alps and now you can experience that thrill here in Estes Park, Colorado!

 The Via Ferrata routes offer different levels of challenge and can cover up to 600 feet of vertical climbing.
 It is a perfect activity for building a team and group.